Brewery Wastewater Management

 Aerobic Wastewater Treatment

-In the activated sludge process, the wastewater flows into an aerated and agitated tank that is primed with activated sludge.
+The conventional activated sludge process employs an aerobic tank which is an agitated vessel (stirred tank bioreactor) seeded with an inoculum of microbial sludge (usually the recycled portion of active sludge).
 This complex mixture containing bacteria, fungi, protozoans, and other microorganisms is referred to collectively as the biomass.
 In this process, the suspension of aerobic microorganisms in the aeration tank, are mixed vigorously by aeration devices which also supply oxygen to the biological suspension.
+Aeration devices commonly used include submerged diffusers that release compressed air and mechanical surface aerators that introduce air by agitating the liquid surface.